ramtinz/ramtinz/README.md

 # Stats

-I'm a data scientist with focus on the application of machine learning to predict health-related outcomes based on a wide variety of biological and health data including omics and clinical data.
-This is my personal page and my work-related repos are not available here.
+I'm a data scientist with focus on the application of machine learning to predict health-related outcomes based on a wide variety of biological data including omics and clinical data.
+This page includes some of my personal coding activities.

 ## Most used languages